craigmckeachie/workbook-9-notes/northwind-traders-spring-boot-exercise.md

 - Contain your UI logic in the `run()` method:
   - List products
-  - Add a new product (prompt for values)
+  - Add a new product